NothingButTyler/ghostnet/README.md

 These instructions will get you started using the bot.
 If you are having issues with the bot, be sure to check over these steps again or join the support server.
 ### Using the bot
 The prefix to use the bot is `net` *Example: net daily.*
-To get the full command list use `/help`.
+To get the full command list use `net help`.
-All commands use the same prefix, and are updated constantly!
+All commands use the same prefix, and are also slash commands!

 If you need any more help with anything, join [this server](https://discord.com/invite/Y2HMVgecQT)!